cowtowncoder/misc-micro-benchmarks/README.md

 but for which there are more efficient "manual" alternatives.

-For further information check out `com.cowtowncoder.microb.strings.StringConcatenation` but here are quick numbers from running
+For further information check out `com.cowtowncoder.microb.strings.StringConcatenation`.
+You may can also run the tests yourself with something like:

     java -jar target/microbenchmarks.jar StringContainsChars

 There is a blog post
-[Measuring performance of Java String.format()](https://cowtowncoder.medium.com/measuring-performance-of-java-string-format-or-lack-thereof-2e1c6a13362c) that discusses the scenario and shows results.
+[Measuring performance of Java String.format()](https://cowtowncoder.medium.com/measuring-performance-of-java-string-format-or-lack-thereof-2e1c6a13362c) for further discussion on the test case and observed results.

+### ValidUUIDFromString

+This set of tests is for comparing various ways of reading a `java.util.UUID` from a String representation.
+With JDK you can do that with

+    UUID uuid = UUID.fromString(uuidAsString);

+but for which there are more efficient alternatives in existence as well.

+For further information check out `com.cowtowncoder.microb.uuid.ValidUUIDFromString`.
+You may can also run the tests yourself with something like:

+    java -jar target/microbenchmarks.jar ValidUUIDFromString

+There is a blog post
+[Measuring performance of Java UUID.fromString()](https://cowtowncoder.medium.com/measuring-performance-of-java-uuid-fromstring-or-lack-thereof-d16a910fa32a) for further discussion on the test case and observed results.